ISGNeuroTeam/nifi_tools/docs/Processors.md

 <p align="center"><a href="Bloom_algorithm.png"><img src="Bloom_algorithm.png" width="600" /></a></p>

-Algorithm: When the processor receives a Flow-file, it calculates a bitmap from it and waits specified time for more files with the same bucket (BucketID property).
-After the time gap has elapsed, the bitmap will be written to disk.
+Algorithm: The processor starts regardless of whether there is any data in the input queue.
+At first processor checks bloom filter list for elements with expired time gap.
+Each bloom filter with an expired time gap interval is written to disk (before writing to disk, the processor checks for the presence of a previously recorded bloom file with the same BucketID, if the bloom file exists, then the files are merged).
 The file is written to the bucket directory (BucketID used as path).

+Then the processor checks if the Flow-file is in the input queue.
+When the processor receives a Flow-file, it calculates a bloom filter (bitmap) from it, adds it to the bloom filter list and starts the time gap timer.
+The timer is needed in case there are more files with the same BucketID in the queue.
+If the processor receives another Flow-file with the same BucketID (while the time gap has not expired), then the filters are merged in memory.
+This allows you to reduce the number of disk input/output operations.

-For all files in bucket processor creates one bloom filter file (bitmap file).
+For all files with same BucketID processor creates one bloom filter file (bitmap file).
 It is possible because given the existence of two Bloom filters of the same size and with the same set of hash functions, their union and intersection can be implemented using the bitwise disjunction (OR) and conjunction(AND) operations.
-Therefore, when the processor receives a file from a previously encountered bucket, it merges the filter file with the filter file already written to disk for that bucket.
+Therefore, when the processor receives a file with a previously encountered BucketID, it merges the filter file with the filter file already calculated for that BucketID.

 Tokens are obtained from the _raw fields of Flow-file data by parsing this field with regular expressions or using json parser.
 There are no significant differences between these methods.
 With parsing _raw with regular expressions you will get additional tokens